 In order to provide the most effective and efficient support, PGC Points of Contact are selected to match each User’s focus area.

-PGC provides geospatial support and services to assist federally-funded polar researchers and logistics personnel to accomplish their goals.
+PGC provides geospatial support and services to assist federally-funded polar researchers at U.S. institutions and logistics personnel to accomplish their goals.

 Whether it’s a paleontologist using satellite imagery to plan fossil explorations of exposed rock outcrops or assisting aircraft planning by identifying ideal landing site coordinates, PGC provides a range of supportive services to the polar community.